sheezylion/Devops-tooling-website-solution/README.md

 #### Web Server 1

-1. Launch a new EC2 instance with RHEL Operating System
+1. Launch a new EC2 instance with RHEL Operating System, the instance type should be t3.small and make sure it is same subnet with NFSserver

 Result: